 - Primary school teachers follow a four-year university-based general teacher education course and can then be employed as primary school teachers.

-- Specialist teachers who can be employed to provide services to learners in mainstream primary schools, in special units attached to mainstream schools or in special schools have specific job descriptions.
+- Specialist teachers, employed to provide services to learners in mainstream primary schools, in special units attached to mainstream schools or in special schools, have specific job descriptions.

 At present, specialist teachers are classified as specialising in: